keshavgupta-mnnit/CarMagicBrowserReleases/README.md

 **Car Magic Browser (CMB)** is an experimental Android application that enables a **full web browsing experience on car infotainment displays**.

-Unlike traditional approaches, it uses **Android’s internal display system + GeckoView** to deliver a **desktop-like browsing experience** on secondary automotive screens.
+It leverages Android’s internal display system and GeckoView to deliver a **desktop-like browsing experience** on secondary automotive screens.

 ---

 ## 🚀 Key Features

-- 🌐 Full browser engine (**GeckoView**, not limited WebView)
+- 🌐 Full browser engine (GeckoView, not limited WebView)
 - 🔄 Seamless session sync between phone & car
 - 🖥️ Desktop-class rendering on car display
 - ⚡ Hardware-accelerated performance
 - 🎯 Optimized for large automotive screens
-- 🔐 Hardware-backed user verification layer

 ---

 ## 🧠 Core Architecture

-- Uses **VirtualDisplay API** to project content onto the car screen
+- VirtualDisplay API for secondary screen rendering
-- Maintains **dual Gecko sessions (phone + car)**
+- Dual GeckoView sessions (phone + car)
-- Shares persistent storage for **instant session sync**
+- Shared persistent storage for session sync
-- Implements **MotionEvent-based input injection** across displays
+- MotionEvent-based cross-display input injection

 ---

 ## 📦 APK Size Note

-This is a **universal APK**, meaning it includes support for multiple device configurations.
+This is a **universal APK** and includes a full browser engine (GeckoView).

-Additionally, the app bundles a **full browser engine (GeckoView)** instead of relying on system WebView.

-👉 As a result:
+👉 Because of this:
 - APK size is larger than typical apps
-- But ensures **consistent performance across devices**
+- Ensures consistent performance across devices
-- No dependency on system browser implementation
+- No dependency on system WebView

 ---